3kwa/spot/README.rst

 Next?
 =====

 At this stage only the Redis_ and MongoDB_ services are managed.
-I will had more as I *require* them ... or you can contribute and submit new services definition via pull request ;)
+I will add more as I *require* them ... or you can contribute and submit new services definition via pull request ;)